By: Richard Browne

 Vice President of Marketing for Patriot Capital

 A year ago, people were smiling at the though of postponing their EMV (Europay, Mastercard, Visa) pump investment until 2020.
-Now we have more than 2 million U.S. retail locations accepting EMV, and two-thirds of Visa cards are chip-enabled.
+More than 2 million retail locations are accepting EMV now.
+Two-thirds of Visa cards are chip-enabled.

 More important for fuel retailers, the number of EMV-capable gas pumps will exceed 50% by the end of 2018, and many networks are communicating that they will be processing EMV at the pump in the first half of 2018.